With advancing age body functions change.

 As cats’ age some show a reduced ability to control urination and the passing of bowel motions.
 To reduce the risk of ‘accidents’ it may therefore be necessary to allow access to an indoor litter box.

-Older cats should have regular health checks.
+We recommend older cats (aged 6 years and older) should have regular health checks.